canvasxyz/okra-js/README.md

 ### Exposing the internal merkle search tree

-You can access the internal merkle tree nodes using `getRoot`, `getNode`, and `getChildren` methods.
+You can access the internal merkle tree nodes using the `getRoot` and `getChildren` methods.
 These are the methods that must be accessible to other okra databases, such as over an HTTP API. okra-js itself is transport-agnostic.

 ```ts
 await tree.getRoot()